facebook/chef-utils/Philosophy.md

 # Other Considerations

-We have a handful of considerations to accomodate our size which may or may not be useful to others.
+We have a handful of considerations to accommodate our size which may or may not be useful to others.

 ## Keeping multiple chef servers in sync